meese-os/meeseOS/README.md

 it'll be overwritten every commit.

 ## TODO
-- Fix the muted tones on the middle nav element
 - Pick a better favicon and other logo sizes
   - Figure out how to change the PDF favicon
 - Testimonials section for work, with links to projects and names